-Under NSS camp, check dam was constructed at Boargaon (Nandora) in 2011-12 and 2012-13 and at Khairy (Kamathi) in 2017.
+Under NSS camp, check dam was constructed at Boargaon (Nandora) in 2012-13 and at Khairy (Kamathi) in 2017.

-Efforts for Carbon neutrality

-- The policy of 'No smoking' in the campus, keeps the campus smoke free. - The compost pits are made for litter and biomass (leaves).
-The biomass (leaves) are not allowed to put on fire in the campus. - The College has vermi-compost project, so the biomass (leaves) is utilized in this project and the campus is kept clean.
+- Efforts for Carbon neutrality - The policy of 'No smoking' in the campus, keeps the campus smoke free. - The compost pits are made for litter and dead leaves.
+The dead leaves are not allowed to put on fire in the campus. - The College has vermi-compost project, so the dead leaves are utilized in this project and the campus is kept clean. - Plantation - NSS unit organizes tree plantation programme in the vicinity of the college.

-Plantation

-- NSS unit organizes tree plantation programme in the vicinity of the college.
 Plants survival rate is kept maximum.
-Tree-guards are used wherever possible. - Plant adoption Activity Under this activity, students adopt the plants and they take care of the plant.
-This activity is run by Nature Club.

-Hazardous waste management

-The College disposes sanitary waste from bathrooms and toilets in septic tank.
+Tree-guards are used wherever possible. - Plant adoption Activity Under this activity, students adopted the plants and they take care of the plant.
+This activity is run by Nature Club. - Hazardous waste management The College does not have any hazardous waste.
+However, it disposes sanitary waste from bathrooms and toilets in septic tank. - e-waste management

-e-waste management